pragdigi/react-customer-display/README.md

 ## React Customer Display

-This WebPart displays Customer information when a user clicks the Get Customers button.
-It uses the SpHtttpClient to get data from the SharePoint REST API.
+This WebPart uses the SpHtttpClient to access the SharePoint REST API.

+It allows the user to Get, Create, Update and Delete Customers by clicking on the appropriate button.